 In London, affordable homes are primarily delivered both via section 106 agreements and by GLA investment partners through capital grant funding.
 Between 2015-16 and 2022-23 roughly 35 per cent of affordable homes in London have been delivered via nil grant section 106 contributions.

 The GLA’s preferred approach is for developers to engage early in the planning and development process with an RP that is committed to purchasing the affordable units.
 However, this is not always the case and, where the developer struggles to find a buyer, it reaches out to the relevant local authority for help in identifying one.
 Section 106 agreements do not specify a price at which the homes ought to be sold.
 The price is based on negotiations between the developer – who tries to extract the highest price – and the prospective buyer – who tries to extract the lowest price.
-Where no buyer is identified or a deal cannot be reached, the developer will try to renegotiate the section 106 agreement and agree the possibility to sell the units on the private market and make a payment in lieu.
+Where no buyer is identified or a deal cannot be reached, the developer will often try to renegotiate the section 106 agreement.
+This negotiation may result in a shift in the overall affordable tenure balance (e.g. change from 20 shared ownership homes to 10 social rent homes and 10 shared ownership homes), a reduction in the amount of affordable homes delivered overall or an option to sell the units on the private market and make a payment in lieu to the local authority.

+Financial health of the social housing sector in London

+Between February and March the policy team conducted research to assess the financial health of the social housing sector in London.
+The note concluded that London’s RPs are facing increasing financial pressures that are likely to continue in the short to medium term.
+These pressures, primarily caused by a deteriorated macro-economic environment, government policies and the need for significant investment in existing stock, are pushing boards and cabinet to be more cautious in their investment decisions and prioritise limited financial resources on existing stock.

 GLA work that impacts section 106 delivery

 Affordable Homes Programme

 Despite an in-principle presumption that RPs should not need grant to purchase section 106 homes, the Affordable Homes Programme (AHP) 2021-26 allows RPs to receive funding in some circumstances.

-As of 22 February 2024, the GLA has introduced the ‘Accelerated Funding Route’ (AFR).
-This funding route allows partners to apply grant to all affordable homes above the first 20 per cent (by unit) without the need for an Additionality Viability Assessment on projects that will deliver at least 40 per cent affordable housing (by habitable room) overall.
-The GLA has also introduced more certainty regarding grant for projects that meet the AFR parameters.
-Existing partners with indicative allocations will be able to apply their tenure specific Average Grant Rates for their land-led projects via the AFR.
-For all developer-led projects, as well as land-led projects being delivered by partners without an indicative allocation, the GLA will offer benchmark grant rates.
+Unlike its predecessor, the current AHP removed fixed grant rates, introduced negotiated grant rates (usually higher) and removed the ‘Developer-led route’ (fixed grant available to RPs that purchased S106 homes under the previous programme).
+The AHP 21-26 now only allows housing associations and local authorities to access grant above the initial 35 per cent affordable housing for schemes that provide 40 per cent or more (by habitable room) – although this has been flexed slightly alongside the introduction of the Accelerated Funding Route.
+For schemes that will deliver 100 per cent affordable, all units are eligible for GLA grant.
+The other relevant difference is that through the AHP 2021-26 only affordable homes that have received AHP grant can be counted towards programme delivery, meaning that no nil-grant homes will be included.
+While we didn’t hear this explicitly from stakeholders interviewed for this work, it is reasonable to deduce that this tighter funding environment could be contributing to dampened RP interest in purchasing section 106 homes.

 London Plan